feminism-chat/feminism-chat.github.io/index.md

 Long story.
 We used to only give [+v](https://freenode.net/kb/answer/channelmodes) to non-men (i.e. women and nonbinary-gendered people - we called this "Misandry Mode"), then we gave it to all channel regulars, and lately we haven't bothered to hand it to new people since the channel is rarely [+m](https://freenode.net/kb/answer/channelmodes) anymore.
 So it doesn't mean anything.

+# How can you support Muslims?
+Islam is sexist!

+You're probably just concern trolling.
+But if you really care, you can educate yourself about [muslim feminists on wikipedia](https://en.wikipedia.org/wiki/Islamic_feminism).

 # What is pinkwashing?

 [Google it:](https://encrypted.google.com/search?hl=en&q=pinkwashing)